Welcome to MPAS

 Upcoming Events

-A much anticipated event for 2024!
-Come to Mt Martha Observatory on Saturday, 19 October and learn from scratch about how telescopes work, how best to use them and what to point them atClick here for details and bookings.
+Come to Mt Martha Observatory on Saturday, 22 March and learn from scratch about how telescopes work, how best to use them and what to point them at!

 Our popular Public Stargazing nights are open for bookings.
 You can now also purchase Gift Certificates for these events!